Dartemiss/Zork_Summon/README.md

 Zork Summoners:

-There are 8 rooms on the game:
+There are 8 rooms in the game:
 Glade,
 Lake,
 Vulcan,